What are Vessel Trims?

 Characteristics of Vessel Trims

 All such pressure vessel trims are linked with the DCS system for control room operation for reading purposes.
-Few of the vessel trims are considered as piping items while a maximum is considered as instrumentation items.
+Few of the vessel trims are considered piping items while a maximum is considered instrumentation items.

 All vessel trims must be indicated in the process P&IDs.
 Usually, these are added in the detailed engineering phase of any project.
-All vessel trims are loose items and generally identified by a trim number (line number).
+All vessel trims are loose items and are generally identified by a trim number (line number).
 The design and materials of vessel trims are the responsibility of the piping engineer.
 The vessel trim materials are usually selected according to the designated piping material class.